 The FTD clientless approach for ZTNA requires decryption of the flow for validation of the cookie.
 So for this purpose every application added to ZTNA, a new SSL rule needs to be added to an existing SSL policy or a new SSL policy is created if not already present.
 For scenarios where the application traffic earlier was subjected to SSL policy and inspection, there would not be any performance impact for that application.

-However for traffic that was not subjected to SSL policy and inspection earlier, such traffic would now be put through the SSL interception and IPS inspection for cookie validation which is likely to bring down the performance of the flow to that of SSL processing which would be typically 70% to 80 % degrade when compared to when no SSL policy is applied.
+However, for traffic that was not subjected to SSL policy and inspection earlier, such traffic would now be put through the SSL interception and IPS inspection for cookie validation which is likely to bring down the performance of the flow to that of SSL processing which would be typically 70% to 80 % degrade when compared to when no SSL policy is applied.

 Platform Specific Considerations